 Feeding your dog a little bit of the Christmas turkey is safe.
 However, do not be tempted to add gravy, it is an unnecessary carrier of fat and salt, and your dog won’t know the difference.
 It is best to avoid giving turkey or chicken skin since they are too fatty for canines.
 Too much fat can cause pancreatitis.

-Pigs in Blankets – Although these smell lovely, don’t be tempted to give one or two to your dog.
+Although these smell lovely, don’t be tempted to give one or two to your dog.
 They are far too fatty and salty and will give your pet a poorly tummy upset.

-Fruit – Grapes can cause serious harm to your canine pal, whether it is a few or many.
+Grapes can cause serious harm to your canine pal, whether it is a few or many.
 Currants, raisins and sultanas have a similar impact since they all come from the same family food group.
-Subsequently do not share with your dog Christmas pudding, Christmas cake or mince pies.
+Subsequently, do not share with your dog Christmas pudding, Christmas cake or mince pies.
 Other fruit can be given in moderation as long any pits/stones are removed first and if there is rhubarb on the menu, make sure your dog doesn’t have any as the plant is very dangerous for them.

-(e.g. chives, leeks, shallots) – Avoid at all costs including variants such as onion powder.
-Garlic does not post any immediate threat in dogs but if given consistently the cumulative effects are harmful.
+(e.g. chives, leeks, shallots) – Avoid at all costs, including variants such as onion powder.
+Garlic does not pose any immediate threat to dogs, but the cumulative effects are harmful if given consistently.

-Remember if in doubt; always seek advice from a veterinarian
+Remember, if in doubt, always seek advice from a veterinarian

 Below are some other Christmas-related links we think you and your dog will like